ccsource-org/Promise/README.md

-# promise
+# Promises
-A promise from Andrew and all members at CCSource.org
+A promises from Andrew and all members at CCSource.org